edisonpapers/the-working-estate/1/README.md

     - [Rest and Respite](/5)
     - [Break Time](/6)

-# Section 1: Glenmont, the Working Estate

-# Glenmont, the Working Estate
+# Glenmont as a Working Estate

 `image images/glenmont-estate-plan.jpg .left`